This post is going to be:

 ESP8266 Debugging

-Now we can change code on the ESP8266, next up was to add some logging to the ESP8266.
+Now we can change code on the ESP8266, next up was to add some logging to the ESP8266 to see why I’m getting the red communication banner.

 Because the ESP8266 Wemos D1 Mini board share their USB and breakout pin serial ports, there’s no way of getting any Serial printf debugging out of the board while the ESP8266 is talking to the STM32.
 My solution was to add some simple UDP logging into the ESP8266 code…